Diving, nature, undiscovered world, UNESCO World Heritage Site

 We offer different day tours for divers and snorkelers.
 We can set your tour according to your wishes and combine diving and/or snorkeling with a trekking tour on the Rinca Island where you will encounter the famous Komodo Dragons.

 In 1980 the Komodo National Park has been founded for the protection of the famous and endangered Komodo Dragons.
 Today, the park is the last sanctuary for the Komodo dragon.
 The giant lizards live nowhere in the world apart from the Komodo National Park and are, of course, the main attraction point for many tourists; yet also scientists are very much interested in studying the theory of evolution.

 The Komodo dragon is the largest living species of lizard that can grow up to 3 meters and reach an average weight of 70-80 kg.
 Despite its weight and length the Komodo dragon can speed up to 18 kilometres per hour while hunting its food.
 The lizard’s diet include deer, buffalo, wild pigs and mainly carrion.
-It hunts and ambushes prey using its strong tail to bring its prey to the ground.
-Then it sets a venomous bite by secreting some toxic proteins.
+It hunts and ambushes prey using its strong tail to bring its prey to the ground, hence to set a deep bite.
+The Komodo dragon has venom glands, which are loaded with toxins that lower blood pressure, cause massive bleeding, prevent clotting and induce shock.
+The prey dies of bleeding.
 Komodo dragons have an excellent sense of smell and can locate their prey from a distance of several kilometres.